APMG/apm-html5-player/README.md

 ### Running a build

 To build the library, run `npm run build` and it will update the `bundle.js` file in the `dist` directory.
-The dist directory is included in
+The dist directory is included in the repo so that the library can be used with Bower or without npm/yarn.

 ### Testing